Join the email list. Get 10% off merch.

 What is a Glock 17?

 The Glock 17 is a massively popular handgun.
-Introduced in 1982, over 5 million Glock 17 pistols have been manufactured.
-One of the first handguns to feature a polymer (plastic) frame, the Glock is widely used by both civilians and law enforcement.
+Over 5 million Glock 17 pistols have been made since being introduced in 1982.
+One of the first handguns to feature a polymer (plastic) frame, the Glock is widely used by civilians and law enforcement.
 The gun itself is a 9mm semi-automatic and features a ~4.5” barrel and 17 round magazine from the factory.
 Glocks are known for their reliability and ease of use.

 Ways to Get a Glock 17